 He has performed around the world including Russia, Japan, and Australia, and was a featured artist on the Jazz at the Kennedy Center series in Washington D.C with the Billy Taylor Trio.
 Other activities include ongoing appearances with the Paul Winter Consort, collegiate residencies, as well as headlining with his big band at the 2007 International Trumpet Guild Conference.
 Holmes received the 2009 Lifetime Achievement Award from the Massachusetts Association of Jazz Educators.
 He is also the featured trumpet performer on the soundtrack to the PBS American Experience presentation “A Class Apart”, and his compositions are included as source music in the 2010 PBS series “Circus”.

-In addition to his new quartet CD “Of Ones Own” on Miles High Records, Holmes’ recent recording projects include CDs with the New York Latin All-Stars (“Chicago Exitos!” – horn arrangements and trumpet), and the New England Jazz Ensemble (“It’s A Grand Night For Swinging” featuring new arrangements by Holmes for guest soloist John Abercrombie and the forthcoming “Peter and the Wolf”), contributions to CDs by the Paul Winter Consort (“Earth Music” –piano & composer), and Robert Lamm (trumpet), and, a forthcoming Jeff Holmes Big Band release.
-In addition to the quartet and his big band, Holmes plays lead trumpet with the New England Jazz Ensemble, Earl MacDonald and the Hartford Jazz Society’s New Directions Ensemble, and Rob Zappulla, as well as drums with the Amherst Jazz Orchestra.
+In addition to his quartet CD “Of Ones Own” on Miles High Records, Holmes’ CDs include projects with the New York Latin All-Stars (“Chicago Exitos!” – horn arrangements and trumpet), and the New England Jazz Ensemble (“It’s A Grand Night For Swinging” featuring new arrangements by Holmes for guest soloist John Abercrombie and the forthcoming “Peter and the Wolf”), contributions to CDs by the Paul Winter Consort (“Earth Music” –piano & composer), and Robert Lamm (trumpet), In addition to the quartet and his big band, Holmes plays lead trumpet with the New England Jazz Ensemble, Earl MacDonald, and Rob Zappulla, as well as drums with the Amherst Jazz Orchestra.